Current ACP Courses and Descriptions

 Educational Psychology 2212: Child and Adolescent Development (3) - Studies physical, emotional, social, and cognitive factors of growth and development of children from birth through adolescence.
 Major theories of learning and development are examined.
 Additional attention is given to understanding individual differences and the important influences of family and culture on development.

 Teacher Education 2001 : Early Clinical Experience (1) - Prerequisites: Current and clear background check and current and clear TB screening required.
-This course requires clinical experiences in schools for education candidates to observe and analyze a variety of school and classroom environments.
-Special emphasis focuses on aligning instructional processes and content knowledge.
+This course Introduces candidates to strategies for supporting the intellectual and social-emotional needs of P-12 students.
+Candidates observe and analyze a variety of classroom environments (a minimum of 20 hours of clinical experience in addition to class meetings) and participate in structored video analysis (10 hours).
+Development of professional dispositions is emphasized.
 This course must be taken concurrently with TCH ED 2209.
 Completion of this course partially fulfills early clinical requirement for teacher certification.

 Teacher Education 2209: Foundations of Teaching in American Schools (2) - Students explore the multiple roles and functions of professional teaching including communication, leadership, management skills, use of technology, identification of needs of diverse populations and an examination of ethics, law, and other selected concepts and philosophies underlying American public education.
 This course must be taken concurrently with TCH ED 2001.